manuelbarbas/primodium/README.md

 ### Buildings (Debug)

 MainBase
-Conveyer
+Conveyor
 Miner
 LithiumMiner
 BulletFactory
 Silo

 ### Buildings (Gameplay)
-// NOTE: Node is like Conveyer, but costs money and not for debug.
+// NOTE: Node is like Conveyor, but costs money and not for debug.

 BasicMiner
 Node